Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-compatibility/usb-boot.md

 **Test description**

-This test aims to verify that the DUT properly detects USB device and boots into the operating system after coldboot.
-In this test case powering on/off is done by changing the Sonoff switch state.
+This test aims to verify that the DUT properly detects USB device and boots into the operating system after coldboot (reboot realized by power supply cutting off then restoring back).
 This test case may be re-done several times to specify the platform and connection stability.

 **Test configuration data**